telerik/reporting-docs/report-items/report-item/properties.md

 The Report item exposes a set of properties that allow you to control some aspects of its processing and rendering.

-* `SkipBlankPages`&mdash;As of [R1 2021 SP1 (15.0.21.224)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r1-2021-sp1-15-0-21-224), you can indicate to the Reporting engine whether to ignore the pages with non-significant content by using the [`SkipBlankPages`](/api/Telerik.Reporting.Report.html#Telerik_Reporting_Report_SkipBlankPages) property.
+* `SkipBlankPages`&mdash; As of [R1 2021 SP1 (15.0.21.224)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r1-2021-sp1-15-0-21-224), you can indicate to the Reporting engine whether to ignore the pages with non-significant content by using the [`SkipBlankPages`](/api/Telerik.Reporting.Report.html#Telerik_Reporting_Report_SkipBlankPages) property.
 By default, `SkipBlankPages` is `True`.

 	For example, `SkipBlankPages` may be kept `True` to remove the empty pages due to horizontal page brakes.
 For more information, refer to the articles on [horizontal paging]({%slug telerikreporting/designing-reports/rendering-and-paging/understanding-pagination%}#horizontal-paging) and on [skipping blank pages in the rendered report]({%slug telerikreporting/designing-reports/rendering-and-paging/understanding-rendering-behaviors%}#skip-blank-pages-in-the-rendered-report).

-* `RuntimeSettings`&mdash;As of [R2 2021 (15.1.21.512)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r2-2021-15-1-21-512), you can specify [device information settings]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-export-formats/overview%}) per particular report as part of its definition by configuring the [`RuntimeSettings`](/api/Telerik.Reporting.Report#Telerik_Reporting_Report_RuntimeSettings) report property.
+* `RuntimeSettings`&mdash; As of [R2 2021 (15.1.21.512)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r2-2021-15-1-21-512), you can specify [device information settings]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-export-formats/overview%}) per particular report as part of its definition by configuring the [`RuntimeSettings`](/api/Telerik.Reporting.Report#Telerik_Reporting_Report_RuntimeSettings) report property.

 	Apart from setting the export parameters for a particular extension, `RuntimeSettings` allows you to hide it and change its description when listed to the end-user.

-* `ReportEngineSettings`&mdash;As of [R3 2022 SP1 (16.2.22.1109)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r3-2022-sp1-16-2-22-1109), you can set the property [CacheDefinitionProperties](/api/Telerik.Reporting.ReportEngineSettings#Telerik_Reporting_ReportEngineSettings_CacheDefinitionProperties) per particular report as part of its definition by configuring it as an element of the [`ReportEngineSettings`](/api/Telerik.Reporting.Report#Telerik_Reporting_Report_ReportEngineSettings) report property.
+* `ReportEngineSettings`&mdash; As of [R3 2022 SP1 (16.2.22.1109)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r3-2022-sp1-16-2-22-1109), you can set the property [CacheDefinitionProperties](/api/Telerik.Reporting.ReportEngineSettings#Telerik_Reporting_ReportEngineSettings_CacheDefinitionProperties) per particular report as part of its definition by configuring it as an element of the [`ReportEngineSettings`](/api/Telerik.Reporting.Report#Telerik_Reporting_Report_ReportEngineSettings) report property.

 	The available values are described in the API Reference in [Enum CacheDefinitionProperties](/api/Telerik.Reporting.CacheDefinitionProperties).
 Setting the property to `Yes`/`No` would force the Reporting engine to enable/disable the property for the specific report.
 Selecting `Default` would let the Reporting engine use the 'cacheDefinitionProperties' key in the 'processing' element from the application configuration file - [processing Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/processing-element%}).